 A slight hidden gem in Naples, the interior of the Santa Chiara convent is well worth exploring.
 The tranquil courtyard at the heart of the convent is filled with colourful ceramic tiles painted with scenes from the surrounding area – a way to make the nuns feel less homesick as the convent had no windows and they never went outside.
 The beautiful garden and colourful pillars make a gorgeous setting that’s a little oasis from the chaotic streets outside.

 Naples is absolutely teeming with history and art.
 The city was founded in the 6th century BC by the ancient Greeks, and there are centuries of history to discover.
-These are a few of the cultural highlights you shouldn’t miss…
+There’s also plenty of street art and frescos in Naples, so you can soak up the culture as you wander the streets!
+Below are a few of the cultural highlights you shouldn’t miss…

 National Archaeological Museum